 As we progress as scuba divers, a good indicator of how well we are doing is our surface air consumption (SAC) rate.
-How many of us completed our basic open water training, went on a diving holiday and then looked in amazement at the divers that were getting back onto the boat with half a tank of air?
+How many of us completed our basic open water training, went on a diving holiday and then looked in amazement at the divers that were getting back onto the boat with half their air left?
 I remember thinking as I looked at my 50 bar that these people must be super fit marathon runners.

-Good breathing and air consumption is one of the easiest ways to spot an experienced diver, and there are lots of factors that can influence our air consumption under water:
+Good breathing and air consumption are one of the easiest ways to spot an experienced diver, and there are lots of factors that can influence our air consumption under water:

 The deeper we go, the more compressed the air becomes and so we consume more of it for each breath.
 At the surface, we might consume 1.5 litres of air in a breath, but at 20 meters deep this has turned into 4.5 litres.

 The biggest influence, as we get stressed, we subconsciously increase our breathing rate and heart rate.
 Unfortunately, this can be a vicious circle as your nervous system becomes more active and your awareness decreases.
 This means you can get more anxious and the cycle keeps on going.
 A stressed diver could be breathing three times as much as a relaxed diver.

 A basic requirement is that as we exercise aerobically, our muscles need the oxygen to convert stored sugar and fatty acids to create energy.
 More exercise means more oxygen required and more air breathed in to provide it.
 Fin against a current for a while and you'll quickly start to see your air consumption go up.
 Do a drift dive where you are gliding along and it is totally the opposite.